No-Name-Yet-Exist/Conceptual-Topology/conceptual-topology/theorems/definition-of-object-concept.md

 ### Local Validity and Theoretical Idealization

 This morphic structure A={−B} and reconstruction equation A−(A−B)≈A do not apply universally.
-They hold in local, symmetric semantic spaces—such as binary or oppositional pairs (e.g., black⇔white, true⇔false)—where:
+They hold in local, symmetric semantic spaces—such as binary or oppositional pairs (e.g., black⇔white, true⇔false)

-The conceptual domains are low-dimensional

-Semantic contrast is tightly structured and near-invertible

-Oppositional embeddings are stable across minor perturbations

 In such regions, meaning behaves quasi-reversibly.
-Outside these zones, semantic reconstruction becomes lossy, and the structure collapses into noise or asymmetry.
+Outside these zones, semantic reconstruction becomes lossy and it becomes irreversible: A−(A−B)≈A collapses.
-Therefore we define:

 A = {−B} as a theoretical symmetrical asymmetry — a structurally idealized representation of opposition that functions within locally commutative semantic diagrams, but which is not globally or universally applicable.